JANUARY

 World Post Day is held on October 9th of every year to promote preserving the postal systems in place around the world.
 The United Nations uses the annual event to raise awareness about the importance of postal services for communications and to honor the history of the post.

 On October 10th of every year, the United Nations and the World Health Organization cosponsor World Mental Health Day.
-The purpose of this day is to raise awareness about mental health issues and the need for treatment for people around the globe.
+This day raises awareness about mental health issues and the need for treatment for people around the globe.
 In addition, the event seeks to de-stigmatize those with mental health problems.

 International Day of the Girl Child (A/RES/66/170)

 October 11th is International Day of the Girl Child.
-The purpose of this annual event sponsored by the United Nations is to promote the rights of female children and adolescents and to raise awareness about the importance of educating young girls and protecting them from violence.
+On this day, the UN promotes the rights of female children and adolescents, raises awareness about the importance of educating young girls, and advocates for the protection of girls from violence.

 International Day for Disaster Reduction (A/RES/64/200)

 While natural disasters are never fully preventable, the impact that humans have on the planet can increase the likelihood of their occurrence.
-On October 13th of each year, the United Nations seeks to bring awareness to how the world community can take steps to reduce the risk of natural disasters through the International Day for Disaster Reduction.
+On October 13th of each year, the United Nations draws attention to how the world community can reduce the risk of natural disasters through the International Day for Disaster Reduction.

 International Day of Rural Women (A/RES/62/136)

-Women make up 45 percent of the workforce in agricultural and rural areas, and they are often underpaid and more likely to live in poverty than their male counterparts.
-On the International Day of Rural Women held on October 15th, the United Nations seeks to promote equality and a better quality of life for women in rural areas.
+Women make up 45 percent of the workforce in agricultural and rural areas, but they are often underpaid and more likely to live in poverty than their male counterparts.
+On the International Day of Rural Women held on October 15th, the United Nations promotes equality and a better quality of life for women in rural areas.

 World Food Day [FAO] (A/RES/35/70)

-World Food Day is held on October 16th of every year and is sponsored by the Food and Agriculture Organization of the United Nations.
-The purpose of the event is to promote more sustainable growing methods for food, encourage healthy eating and put an end to hunger.
+Every October 16th, the Food and Agriculture ORganization of the UN sponsors World Food Day.
+The purpose of the event is to promote more sustainable growing methods for food, encourage healthy eating, and put an end to hunger.

 International Day for the Eradication of Poverty (A/RES/47/196)

 On October 17th of each year, the United Nations sponsors the International Day for the Eradication of Poverty.
-The purpose of the event is to raise awareness about poverty and encourage individuals, companies and governments to take steps to improve the lives of impoverished people around the world.
+This event raises awareness about poverty and encourages individuals, companies and governments to take steps to improve the lives of impoverished people around the world.

 United Nations Day (A/RES/168 (II); A/RES/2782 (XXVI)

-United Nations Day takes place on October 24th of every year and is intended to commemorate the ratification of the documents that established the UN in 1945.
-On this day, the UN looks back at the history of the organization while laying forth strategies to further their mission going into the future.
+United Nations Day takes place on October 24th of every year.
+It commemorates the ratification of the documents that established the UN in 1945.
+On this day, the UN looks back at the history of the organization while laying forth strategies to further their mission in the future.

 World Development Information Day (A/RES/3038 (XXVII)

-World Development Information Day is held on October 24th, the same day as United Nations Day.
-The date was chosen purposefully as a way of promoting the spread of information about the issues facing developing nations around the world.
+World Development Information Day is held on October 24th, which is the same day as United Nations Day.
+The date was chosen purposefully as a way to promote the spread of information about the issues facing developing nations around the world.
 The UN uses the day to educate the public.

 World Day for Audiovisual Heritage (UNESCO 33/C/Resolution 53)

-Digital media and audiovisual recordings are important treasures of the past that allow us to look back on history.
+Digital media and audiovisual recordings are important treasures of the past.
+When they’re preserved, they’re vital tools for studying history.
 On October 27th of every year, the United Nations encourages countries around the world to preserve these important pieces of the past on World Day for Audiovisual Heritage.

 World Cities Day (A/RES/68/239)